AGWA/git-crypt/README.md

 ## Encrypting your files
 ---

-You can either choose to encrypt your files automatically using git-crypt, or you can manually encrypt and decrypt at any time.
+You can either choose to encrypt your files automatically using git-crypt, or you can choose to encrypt and decrypt manually at any time.

 1. **Automatic** Encryption/Decryption

-    * When committing your repo
-        * Your files will be automatically **encrypted**.
+    * When you *commit* your repo, your files will be automatically **encrypted**.

-    * When you checkout your repository
-        * Your files will be **decrypted**.
+    * When you *checkout* your repository, your files will be automatically **decrypted**.

 <br />